one2nc/telepresence-tilt-workshop/README.md

 ## User Flow for our Services
 You can find all the requests in the Postman Collection [here](./Tilt-n-Telepresence-Demo.postman_collection.json).
-1. User Signup via  (if not registered already).
+1. User Signup via Users Service (if not registered already).
 2. Obtain a JWT Token.
 3. Search For Products from API Gateway (JWT Token not required)
    - User can view all products from `/api/v1/products`